MyEtherWallet/knowledge-base/source/_posts/en/dapps/using_makerdao.md

 <img src="/images/posts/diving-deeper/MKR2.png" width="100%">

 **Step 4.** Set the amount of ETH you would like to offer as collateral.
 Remember to leave some wiggle room to account for the shifting markets.
 200% and above is usually a safe bet.
+* Before you generate your vault, you'll need to select 'Create Proxy'.
-* You will need to confirm the transaction on your device, if you're using one.
+* Make sure to confirm the transactions on your device, if you're using one.

 <img src="/images/posts/diving-deeper/MKR3.png" width="100%">